leyimai/covid_19_prediction_with_deep_learning/README.md

 The training data (available on Kaggle) includes 1127 chest xrays drawn from several different sources (of varying size and quality) and a set of multiclass labels indicating whether each patient was healthy or diagnosed with bacterial pneumonia, viral pneumonia, or COVID-19.
 The test data includes 484 images without labels for prediction.

+In this project, I have explored implementing various Convolutional Neural Network (CNN) models on the basis of existing architecture like VGG16, ResNet50 using Keras library.
+Please see the complete training and testing dataset in the directory train and test, and the full code in the python file